As an affiliate, I may collect a share of sales or other compensation from the links on this page.

-Cork is a cost-effective soundproofing material leading to substantial savings in a soundproofing project.
+Cork is a cost-effective soundproofing material leading to substantial savings in a floor soundproofing project.
 However, you need to know how thick cork should be for effective soundproofing.

 Cork needs to be at least 3 millimeters thick for effective soundproofing providing a 10-13 dB sound reduction.
 Doubling the thickness to 6 millimeters will further improve the soundproofing and provide 23 dB of sound reduction.

-Also read: Cork vs. Foam for Soundproofing
+Also, read my Cork vs. Foam Comparison for Floor Soundproofing

 This article will discuss cork’s soundproofing abilities, its advantages, and the methods to install it correctly in your room.